 As the primary servicer, Freedom Mortgage services loans in accordance with Agency requirements and is responsible for performing all servicing functions, such as collecting payments, handling customer service requests, remitting monies to investors, maintaining escrow accounts, paying hazard insurance and property taxes and administering defaulted loans.
-For a variety of business reasons, Freedom Mortgage has elected to have sub-servicers perform the servicing functions specified above.
-The performance of these servicing functions by the sub-servicers is subject to Freedom Mortgage's oversight, and Freedom Mortgage, as the primary servicer, remains contractually responsible for servicing loans in accordance with Agency requirements.
 Freedom Mortgage seeks to ensure that each loan is paid in accordance with its terms, to maximize borrower retention, avoid foreclosure whenever possible and mitigate losses by working proactively with borrowers.

-Freedom Mortgage has a long-standing relationship with LoanCare, the sub-servicer for the mortgage loans in Freedom Mortgage's existing servicing portfolio other than the mortgage loans in Pool 2.
+Freedom Mortgage has a long-standing relationship with LoanCare, the sub-servicer for all of the mortgage loans in Freedom Mortgage's existing servicing portfolio.
 LoanCare will sub-service the mortgage loans in Pool 1.
 LoanCare is a division of FNF Servicing, Inc., a subsidiary of Fidelity National Financial, Inc. (NYSE: FNF).
 LoanCare is licensed to service mortgage loans in all 50 states and the District of Columbia.

 The mortgage loans in Pool 2 are currently being sub-serviced by Ocwen.
-In order to minimize the potential for disruptions in the servicing from the transfer of such a large pool, Ocwen will sub-service the mortgage loans in Pool 2 for Freedom Mortgage.
+In order to minimize the potential for disruptions in the servicing from the transfer of such a large pool, Ocwen is expected to sub-service the mortgage loans in Pool 2 for Freedom Mortgage after Freedom Mortgage's acquisition of the related MSRs.
 Ocwen is licensed to service mortgage loans in all 50 states and the District of Columbia.

 The sub-servicing fees and any expense reimbursement to the applicable sub-servicer are borne solely by Freedom Mortgage and will have no impact on us.
-Subject to our prior approval with respect to the MSRs in Pool 1 and Pool 2, Freedom Mortgage has the right to terminate its agreements with its sub-servicers and to engage other sub-servicers or to service the mortgage loans in its servicing portfolio directly.
+Freedom Mortgage has the right to terminate its agreements with its sub-servicers and to engage other sub-servicers or to service the mortgage loans in its servicing portfolio directly.